 While Banff National Park welcomes millions of visitors each year, most of them visit in the summer for the hiking season or around the winter holidays and school breaks for the ski season.
 But from late March to mid-June (excluding the May long weekend), and late September through mid-December, the park quiets down.
 It’s easier to get parking as there are fewer people at popular attractions and at the ski resorts.
 Ultimately, it takes much of the time spent waiting out of your visit altogether.

 With less demand, bargain hunters can often snag a better deal.
 You can find particularly good savings on hotels, which is a perk for the savvy traveller.
 Look for inspiration on our accommodation page or read our blog, Guide To Your Cozy Cabin Holiday in Banff National Park.

-If you’re flying into the Calgary airport to start your trip, you may find deals on airfare.
+If you’re flying into the Calgary airport to start your trip, you may find deals on airfares.
 With your shoulder season savings, think about splurging on an experience to remember, like a special dinner at one of Banff or Lake Louise’s high-end restaurants.

 3. Enjoy amazing events

 The shoulder season months boast their own unique events that don’t happen in the summer or winter months.
 In late October to early November, plan your trip around the Banff Centre’s Mountain Film and Book Festival, where you can see world-class adventure films and attend talks with athletes, filmmakers, and writers.
 During November get your holiday shopping done at the Banff Christmas Market or sample Alberta beers at the Banff Craft Beer Festival.
 At the end of November and beginning of December head to The Lake Louise Ski Resort to watch the Lake Louise Audi FIS Ski World Cup.